 A BIT ABOUT ME

 I am a population ecologist at the University of Nebraska-Lincoln, and I study wild animals and their landscapes, as well as the people who make decisions in those spaces.
 I spend half of my time as Associate Dean for Experiential Learning in our College of Agricultural Sciences and Natural Resources, supporting partnerships and efforts to train students to make an impact on our world.
 I teach courses designed to improve students' ability to make decisions for conservation.
-I enjoy creating and using new hands-on teaching methods in the classroom.
+I work with colleagues to develop programs to support student learning and experiential education.
 I am a member of the Applied Ecology Faculty in the School of Natural Resources in the College of Agricultural Sciences and Natural Resources.

 I rarely work in isolation.